 Medial Collateral Ligament (MCL)

 Although you have two collateral ligaments.
-MCL injuries are the most common experienced by skiers.
+MCL injuries are the most typical experienced by skiers.
 MCL injuries refer to the inner side knee ligament.
 If you're a beginner spending all day perfecting your ‘pizza wedge' you'll know where your MCLs are.
 It's ok though you may have just stretched them a little further than they're used to.
 Sprains are common though and happen when the knee is twisted or forced.
 The treatment and recovery process depends on the severity.
 First-degree sprains can recover with 3-4 weeks rest.
 Complete ruptures of the ligaments (3rd-degree sprains) which occur when a lot of force goes through the knee may require surgery.
-Knee braces are common supports for MCL injury sufferers.
+Knee braces are the usual supports for MCL injury sufferers.

 Signs of a sprain